2018 United States Senate election in New York

 The 2018 United States Senate election in New York took place on November 6, 2018.
-Incumbent U.S. Senator Kirsten Gillibrand was re-elected to a second full term, defeating Republican Chele Chiavacci Farley with 67% of the vote.
+Incumbent U.S. Senator Kirsten Gillibrand was re-elected to a second full term, defeating Republican Chele Chiavacci Farley with nearly 67% of the vote.
 Gillibrand carried a majority of the state's counties and 26 of the state's 27 congressional districts, including five that elected Republicans the same night.

 Democratic primary

 Kirsten Gillibrand ran unopposed in the primary and automatically became the Democratic nominee.